dankelley/dek_blog/_posts/2024-02-04-bathymetry-topography-nova-scotia.md

    code in non-interactive mode.
 If you tend to run code through RStudio or in another interactive manner, you can adjust the plot size and redraw until the white bands go away, but I recommend working non-interactively (or eliminating the `if` condistion) because then your code will be reproducible and you can use the same parameters for other plots.
+3. You may wish to alter the definition of `Q`.
+Try using slightly larger or smaller values (in the range from 0 to 1) to see how that affects the contrast.
+Your goal will likely be to see lots of detail, without having some areas be overly dark or light.
+Think of this as a sort of contrast parameter.

 ```R
 Q <- 0.95 # quantile for slope cutoff